Skip to main content

 Frequently Asked Questions

-The Last Campfire is a role playing game with fantasy theme.
+The Last Campfire is a role playing game with fantasy and dark fantasy themes.

 The Last Campfire is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.